 During the WWI he enlisted and was in the trenches fighting for the Fatherland.
 How the Socialists clamored for peace and worked against successful prosecution of the war was an important turning point in his education as a politician.
-The fact that Bolshevism was bankrolled by International Jewry made his prejudice all the more virulent.
+The canard that Bolshevism was bankrolled by International Jewry was his cardinal point to absorb all other prejudices man on the street lived by as sinews of policy.
+His power made it all the more virulent.
 He made himself a dictator so he would impose his iron hard discipline to remove all the flabbiness from the national life.
-Every demagogue thinks he is right and Hitler made his superiority excuse however bitter were his cure for the failure of the Fatherland.
+Every demagogue thinks he is right and Hitler made his role as man of destiny his excuse however bitter were his cure for the failure of the Fatherland.

 His failure was in his faulty vision: he had lost sight where his own prejudices ended or where the weal of the Fatherland began.

 Nine days before the VE day with Russian tanks rumbling a few hundred yards from the ‘Berlin Führerbunker’ he married his mistress Eva Braun.
 Next day April 30, 1945 she took poison while he shot himself.